Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Sparse -NARX modeling using principal component analysis and polynomial regression

-\item \textbf{Find most correlated regressor}: Identify the regressor most correlated with the residuals and add it to the active set of regressors.
-We gather the indices of the active regressors in $\vec{\mathcal{A}}$.

-\item \textbf{Update coefficients}: Equally increase all the coefficients of the active regressors until one inactive regressor achieves the same correlation with the residuals as the current ones.

-\item \textbf{Iterate}: Repeat steps 2 to 4 until all regressors are selected or a stopping criterion is met.
-In our work, we stop the algorithm when a given number of non-zero coefficients is reached.
-This number is a parameter of the $\mathcal{F}$-NARX algorithm. \end{enumerate}

-The LARS algorithm generates a sequence of coefficient vectors, often called the \emph{LARS path}, with each vector corresponding to one iteration.
-These vectors contain an increasing number of non-zero coefficients, as LARS adds one regressor per iteration, without removing any.
-It is well known that the LARS-generated coefficients on the normalized and scaled data do not provide optimal prediction accuracy, and in their original work \cite{Efron_2004} introduced the idea of \textit{hybrid LARS-OLS}.
-Instead of directly using the coefficients estimated by LARS at any given point of its path, the ordinary least-squares solution can be computed on the original non-standardized data and regressors as follows:

-Here, $\vec{c}^{(k)}_{\vec{\mathcal{A}}}$ are the coefficients corresponding to the regressors selected by LARS until iteration $k$, and their values are computed using ordinary least squares.

-It is important to note that the solutions $\widehat{\vec{c}}^{(k)}$ minimize the one-step-ahead (OSA) prediction error.
-However, a small OSA prediction error does not necessarily indicate good forecast performance.
+In this section, we describe how we modify the LARS algorithm, originally introduced by \citet{Efron_2004} and summarized in \ref{app:lars}, to fit an $\mathcal{F}$-NARX model tailored for surrogate modeling applications.
+The proposed modification is particularly advantageous because surrogate modeling involves training the model on an experimental design that includes multiple realizations of the system being modeled (see Section~\ref{sec:arx_modeling}).
+The objective is to achieve optimal performance in long-term forecasts over a wide range of unseen inputs.
+This goal differs with classical applications of the LARS algorithm in auto-regressive modeling (see, \eg \citet{zhang_2015}), which minimizes the one-step-ahead (OSA) prediction error rather than the forecast error.
+This choice is dictated by the observation that, in general, minimizing the OSA prediction error does not necessarily translate to stable and accurate forecast performance, especially when the forecast horizon is long.

 In the literature, various methods have been developed to reduce the forecast error.
-These typically involve pruning, the process of selecting a single regressor to be eliminated at each iteration \cite{Piroddi_2003, Piroddi_2008, Piroddi_2010}, which can be computationally extremely expensive.
-Alternatively, gradient-based methods have been proposed, but they also incur high computational costs \cite{Farina_2009, Farina_2010}.

-To obtain a $\mathcal{F}$-NARX model with good forecast performance, while keeping the model fitting costs manageable, we leverage the LARS path to enhance the forecast performance.
+These typically involve pruning, the process of selecting a single regressor to be eliminated at each iteration \citep{Piroddi_2003, Piroddi_2008, Piroddi_2010}, which can be computationally extremely expensive.
+Alternatively, gradient-based methods have been proposed, but they also incur high computational costs \citep{Farina_2009, Farina_2010}.
+To obtain a $\mathcal{F}$-NARX model with good forecast performance while keeping model fitting costs manageable, we leverage the fact that LARS produces a sequence of coefficient vectors with increasing number of non-zero elements, which we refer to as the LARS path.

+Let us denote as $\widehat{\vec{c}}^{(k)}$ one such coefficient vector from the LARS path.
 For a coefficient vector $\widehat{\vec{c}}^{(k)}$, we compute the mean forecast error over the experimental design using the normalized mean squared error:

 where $\vec{y}^{(i)}$ is the output of the $i$-th realization in the experimental design, $\text{Var}(\vec{y}^{(i)})$ its variance, $\widehat{\vec{y}}^{(i)}$ is the corresponding model forecast, and $N_t = (t_\text{max} - t_0) / \delta t + 1$ is the number of forecasted time steps.
 The variable $\gamma$ is a small positive regularization term added to the denominator to avoid division by zero if a signal is constant.
 It can also prevent giving excessively high weight to signals with very low variance compared to the rest of the signals in the experimental design.
 The mean forecast error value of interest is then computed as: